rodneyshupe/Cookbook/Recipes/Sauces/RedWineMushroomPanSauce.rst

 Directions
 ----------

-Pour off any fat from skillet in which steaks were cooked.
-Heat oil over medium-high heat until just smoking.
-Add mushrooms and cook, stirring occasionally, until beginning to brown and liquid has evaporated, about 5 minutes.
-Add shallot and cook, stirring frequently, until beginning to soften, about 1 minute.
-Increase heat to high; add red wine and broth, scraping bottom of skillet with wooden spoon to loosen any browned bits.
+1. Pour off any fat from the skillet in which the steaks were cooked.
+Heat the oil over medium-high heat until just smoking, then add the mushrooms and cook, stirring occasionally, until beginning to brown and the liquid has evaporated, about 5 minutes.
+Add the shallot and cook, stirring frequently, until beginning to soften, about 1 minute.
+2. Increase the heat to high, add the red wine and broth, and scrape the bottom of the skillet with a wooden spoon to loosen any browned bits.
-Simmer rapidly until liquid and mushrooms are reduced to 1 cup, about 6 minutes.
-Add vinegar, mustard, and any juices from resting steaks; cook until thickened, about 1 minute.
-Off heat, whisk in butter and thyme;
+   Simmer rapidly until the liquid and mushrooms are reduced to 1 cup, about 6 minutes.
+3. Add the vinegar, mustard, and any juices from the resting steaks and cook until thickened, about 1 minute.
+Off heat, whisk in the butter and thyme, then season with salt and pepper to taste.
-season with salt and pepper to taste.
-Spoon sauce over steaks and serve immediately.
+4. Spoon the sauce over the steaks and serve immediately.